TN bill to fully legalize marijuana effectively dead for 2022 legislative session - NewsBreak

 The bill would have instructed the Departments of Agriculture and Health to set up the operation.

-Both departments opposed the bill as well as Governor Bill Lee’s Office and Department of Safety.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Both departments opposed the bill as well as Gov. Bill Lee’s office and Department of Safety.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.